Pastifício Selmi: First years

-Pastifício Selmi was created as a small pasta factory by the Italian immigrant Adolpho Selmi in 1887, on Campinas.
-Initially, the company sold pasta baskets directly for the houses on Campinas, but soon Adolpho formed a partnership with Hugo Gallo and created the brand "Gallo".
+Pastifício Selmi was created as a small pasta factory by the Italian immigrant Adolpho Selmi in 1887, Campinas.
+Initially, the company sold pasta baskets directly for the houses in Campinas, but soon Adolpho formed a partnership with Hugo Gallo and created the brand "Gallo".

 The pasta was initially manually produced, but the production changed to animal traction, steam and then electric dough mixers imported from Italy.